zola-25/zola-25.github.io/_posts/2021-05-05-signalR-loading-bar-with-cancellation-button-in-10-minutes.md

 ```
-Secondly, in the same folder, add a factory class that creates a [Progress<double>](https://docs.microsoft.com/en-us/dotnet/api/system.progress-1?view=net-5.0) (returned as an IProgress<double>) that defines the action to be done when you want to send an update to your progress bar.
+Secondly, in the same folder, add a factory class that creates a [Progress<double>](https://docs.microsoft.com/en-us/dotnet/api/system.progress-1?view=net-5.0) (referenced as an IProgress<double>) that defines the action to be done when you want to update the progress of your task, which in our case is to send an update to the progress bar.

 With the LoadingBarHub we created above, it would look like this: